amos-kibet/toolbox/TestingBestPractices/Elixir.md

 ## Best Practices

-- Describe your tests with `should` keyword fro clarity
+- Describe your tests with `should` keyword for clarity.

-- Group common/reusable test code in a `setup` or `setup_all` block
+- Group common/reusable test code in a `setup` or `setup_all` block.